radwankakar/infrastructure/docs/adr/0004-access-controls.md

 * Read information about ECS clusters, services, tasks, and task definitions in all environments.
 * Stop tasks and update ECS services in Staging and Development/Experimental.
 * Run and start ECS tasks in Development/Experimental and Staging.
-* Deny any modifications to any of prod s3 buckets.
 * Modify event rules for ECS Scheduled Tasks in Staging or Development/Experimental.
 * Modify IAM roles for ECS Scheduled Tasks in Staging or Development/Experimental.
 * Full access to AWS Support, AWS Health.
 * Read only access to SES, WAF, ECR, RDS, Route53, EC2, ALB, CloudWatch.
-* Cannot modify and S3 buckets in Production environment.
+* Can modify SSM parameter store variables in Development/Experimental and Staging environments.
 * Can modify S3 buckets in Development/Experimental.
-* Can modify SSM parameter store variables in Development/Experimental and Staging environments.
+* Cannot modify any S3 buckets in Production environment.

 Auditor/Business role: